nescampos/aidag/README.md

 A modular AI agent for the BlockDAG blockchain, capable of interacting via CLI, executing blockchain operations, and supporting tool-calls through natural language using OpenAI-compatible models.

 ## Features
-- Natural language interaction with the agent (CLI or WhatsApp)
+- Natural language interaction with the agent (CLI)
 - Executes blockchain operations (balance, send, deploy token, etc.)
 - Tool-call support: the agent can invoke blockchain tools as needed
 - OpenAI-compatible (works with any service supporting the OpenAI API)